• Home

 Trying on Liberty

-In my ceramic work I tend to choose subject matter from ancient or historical time periods.
+In my early career I taught ceramics and often choose subject matter from ancient or historical time periods.
 I've been influenced by Peruvian mummies, animal bone structures, impressions in muddy river beds, archaeological dig sites , stone structures and more.
 In this piece, Trying on Liberty, I was representing western society's idea of freedom being forced upon a Middle Eastern country.

 2025 - featured work at the slater memorial Museum